ITA Matrix is Your new secret budget travel weapon

-ITA Matrix – google’s magic flight finding software.
+ITA Matrix – google’s magic flight finding software, will change the way you search for flights.
 If you’ve never used it before, your whole budget travel world is about to be rocked.
 (Or your flashy travel world, if that’s how you like to go!)

 You can be as flexible as you want, but ain’t nobody got time for individually searching all the possible combinations of departure and arrival airports on all the possible dates.
 Not to mention keeping all that information organized and current once you’re searching.
 ITA Matrix can do all of that in one search.
 Seriously.